praveenvijayan/Elegantizr/README.md

 Elegantizr - micro html/css framework
 =====================================
-Its a micro grid system.
+It is a micro grid system.
 Yes!
 I got the name from <a href="http://www.google.com/landing/elegantizr/">Elegantizr</a> Google spoof [April 1st 2012].
-This grid system inspired from grid 960 & bootstrap.
+This grid system is inspired from grid 960 & bootstrap.
 Its not a responsive framework.
-It works like 960gs.
-Elegantizr only contains grid and reset/normalize styles are not included.
-It is lot lighter than other grid systems.
+It works like 960gs and supports 12,16 & 24 gs.
+Elegantizr only contains grid and no reset/normalize styles included.
+It is lighter than other grid systems (>750B minified and if gziped >350B).
 It is easier to learn and maintain.

 Benefits
 --------
 * Simple & slim
-* Supports grid 12, 16 & 24
+* Supports grid 12, 16 & 24.
 * Easy to lean - 3 classes .container#[12,16,24], .row, .grid[1,2,3...12]
 * Size is less than 750B [min version]
 * Load time is less than 840ms.
 When gziped loads even faster.